The Russian government has released no official statement in connection with the hostage-taking act of terrorism

-The president was being very nervous.
+The president was very nervous.
 There was a feeling that a case of his expensive pen was bothering the president, limiting the space on his table.
-That is probably why, Putin was touching and moving it all the time.
+That is probably why Putin was touching and moving it the whole time.

-Russian deputy Viktor Alksnis, whose interview was published on the Agency of Political News website, said that the government of the country was at a loss.
-According to Alksnis, the leadership was unwilling to claim the responsibility for any decisions.
-Putin is now following the logic that Mikhail Gorbachev used to have: “Neither war, nor peace, let the situation settle itself.”
+Russian Deputy Viktor Alksnis, whose interview was published on the Agency of Political News website, said that the Russian government is at a loss.
+According to Alksnis, the leadership is unwilling to claim responsibility for any decisions.
+Putin is now following the logic that Mikhail Gorbachev used to have: “Neither war, nor peace: let the situation settle itself.”

-“The helplessness of the government is comparable to terrorists’ stupidity.
-It is rather stupid to take hostages of a theatre audience.
-There are too many people and the building is rather large.
-It is not going to be easy for terrorists to control that.
+“The helplessness of the government is comparable to the terrorists’ stupidity.
+It is rather stupid to take hostages of a theater audience.
+There are too many people, and the building is rather large.
+It is not going to be easy for terrorists to control the situation.
 Time is working against them in this situation.
-If some of the hostages die of heart attacks or hunger, the society will be growing more and more negative against the terrorists.
-As a result, the moral and political effect of this action will become totally opposite to what the terrorists originally planned,” said Alksnis.
+If some of the hostages die of heart attacks or hunger, society's opinion will become more and more negative.
+As a result, the moral and political effect of this action will be totally the opposite to what the terrorists originally planned,” said Alksnis.

 This will not save the powers-that-be from the people’s anger.
-The society has realized that the government, which has been releasing high-flown statements about the struggle with terrorism in global scale, is actually useless.
-The army of those governmental defenders turned into the army of looters and blackmailers.
+Russian society has realized that the government, which has been releasing high-flown statements about the struggle with terrorism on a global scale, is actually useless.
+The army of these governmental defenders has turned into an army of looters and blackmailers.

 Translated by Dmitry Sudakov

 After WWII, the Soviet army left Austria, and the latter had always remained a neutral state and never joined NATO